 ...
-The opening words from John Hutchinson, Chair of the Shrewsbury House Board of Management, in his report for the Shewsy's recent Annual General Meeting.
+The opening words from John Hutchison, Chair of the Shrewsbury House Board of Management, in his report for the Shewsy's recent Annual General Meeting.

 Over the course of the year we have continued to deliver a first-class face-to-face service to our children and young people.
 In a world where so many organisations get caught up in proclaiming their success and delivering almost nothing, we take the opposite stance and deliver our mission to the maximum, with few resources expended in self-publicity!

 Our core business is delivering support to children and young people and we have been busy:

 - Extending the "reach" of our catchment area to right across the city of Liverpool

 - Piloting a programme of intensive work with young people on the edge of serious crime and reporting our results back to the Home Office

 - Providing our core After-School and Senior Club activities on four afternoons and evenings each week, for members aged 5-18 years old